PasqualeZingo/trafficGen/README.md

 The first step to setting up the server is to install the software that the server will use to relay the mail, along with other basic utilities.
 To do this, run the following command:

-    apt-get update && apt-get install -y rsyslog telnet postfix dovecot-common dovecot-imapd dovecot-pop3d git The postfix and dovecot packages are used for sending mail and authentication, respectively. rsyslog creates a file in /var/log called syslog, which logs interactions with the postfix server, simplifying troubleshooting.
-To activate rsyslog, start the rsyslog with the command 'service rsyslog start'.
-Use the tail -n (no. lines) to view the latest lines of the syslog file.
+    apt-get update && apt-get install -y rsyslog telnet postfix dovecot-common dovecot-imapd dovecot-pop3d git The postfix and dovecot packages are used for sending mail and authentication, respectively.
+Rsyslog simplifies troubleshooting postfix.
 Telnet is used to interact with the Simple Mail Transfer Protocol (SMTP for short) server for testing purposes.

 ### Postfix configuration
 A clean postfix installation will have to config files within its directory at /etc/postfix.
 You will need to replace these files with the ones in netBuilder/postfix-conf in this repo.
 You will also need to add the other files from netBuilder/postfix-conf to /etc/postfix.
 Clone this repository into /, and move the config files with the following